Skip to content

 A 60-day alcohol treatment program offers all the benefits of a 30-day program plus more time and chances to recover.

-You can treat your addiction’s psychological and emotional causes.
 Learn advanced stress, trigger, desire, and damaging emotion management abilities.
 Yoga, meditation, art therapy, and music therapy can improve physical, mental, and spiritual health.

 A 60-day alcohol rehab program provides a more comprehensive and holistic rehabilitation.